 Plants in cold climates have evolved to have lower stature, tougher leaves, and biochemical properties preventing the formation of ice crystals.
-Eventhough lineages of such cold-adapted vascular plants from mid-latitude mountain regions—such as the Himalayas and Rocky Mountains—are also found in Artic regions, species richness here, is lower.
+Even though lineages of such cold-adapted vascular plants from mid-latitude mountain regions—such as the Himalayas and Rocky Mountains—are also found in Arctic regions, species richness is lower in the Arctic.

-Mapping the cold climate of the entire Northern Hemisphere from 60 millions years ago to now, the authors showed that while cold regions—with temperatures below 0 C degrees—started appearing in mid-latitude regions with the Himalayan uplift about 42 million year ago, cooling in the Artic didn't start until about 10 million years later and the region as a whole wasn't comparably cold until much later.
+Mapping the cold climate of the entire Northern Hemisphere from 60 million years ago to now, the authors showed that while cold regions—with temperatures below 0°C—started appearing in mid-latitude regions with the Himalayan uplift about 42 million years ago, cooling in the Arctic did not start until about 10 million years later, and the region as a whole was not comparably cold until much later.

 The overall results indicate that early cooling of alpine regions allowed for evolution and diversification of cold-adapted vascular plants, followed much later by colonization of the Arctic.